Elemental: Other authors and beliefs

 The Rosicrucians claimed to be able to see such elemental spirits.
 To be admitted to their society, it was previously necessary for the eyes to be purged with the Panacea or "Universal Medicine," a legendary alchemical substance with miraculous curative powers.
 As well, glass globes would be prepared with one of the four elements and for one month exposed to beams of sunlight.
 With these steps the initiated would see innumerable beings immediately.
 These beings, known as elementals, were said to be longer lived than man but ceased to exist upon death.
 However, if the elemental were to wed a mortal, they would become immortal.
 This exception seemed to work in reverse when it came to immortals, though, for if an elemental were to wed an immortal being, the immortal would gain the mortality of the elemental.
 One of the conditions of joining the Rosicrucians however, was a vow of chastity in hopes of marrying an elemental.

+Comparison with Buddhism

+The Four Heavenly Kings rule over the eastern, southern, western and northern cardinal directions which are inhabited by gandharvas, kumbhandas, nāgas, and yakshas, respectively.
+These spiritual beings are reminiscent of the elementals found in the Paracelsian tradition.
+Different Buddhist traditions in Asia, including those of Tibet and China associate the cardinal directions with elements as well.